planetf1/granite-docs/README.md

 - Keep sentences short and clear
 - Add code blocks for commands and examples

+### Mintlify documentation guide

+Mintlify doc site has a lot of tips and tricks to help with documentation.
+You can check it out here: [Documentation guide](https://www.mintlify.com/docs)

 ---

 🙌 Thank you for contributing!
 Your improvements help make our documentation more useful and accessible.